rybakit/msgpack.php/README.md

  * `InsufficientDataException`
  * `IntegerOverflowException`

-The `InvalidOptionException` will be thrown in case of an invalid option (or a combination of options) is used.
+The `InvalidOptionException` will be thrown in case of an invalid option (or a combination of mutually exclusive options) is used.

 ## Tests